gn0mesort/engage-bot/README.md

 ```

 # Inviting
-To invite your bot to a server enter the `invite` command at the prompt and open the link it generates.
+To invite your bot to a server, enter the `invite` command at the prompt and open the link it generates.

 # Adding Commands
 To add a command to `engage-bot` create a new command module in the `cmd/` directory.
 Then fill it with this boiler plate: